-Because of your hip discomfort, you may have been living a less active life than you'd like.
-Having your hip replaced will correct your joint problem, but it won't strengthen the muscles surrounding your hip.
+Because of your knee discomfort, you may have been living a less active life than you'd like.
+Having your knee replaced will correct your joint problem, but it won't strengthen the muscles surrounding your knee.
 That's up to you.